 Starting in late middle-age, our risk of medication side effects increases, in part because decreased blood flow and liver volume reduce the CYP450 enzyme activity in the liver by 30 percent or more.
 Because of this, older people can have difficulty metabolizing drugs.
 Like infants and children, older adults often need smaller doses per pound of body weight, compared to young or middle-aged adults.

 The goal for any drug treatment plan is being on the appropriate medication, at the appropriate dose.
 Knowing your medication metabolism is a key piece of the puzzle that can help you optimize efficacy while reducing or eliminating side effects.

 Traditional treatment has followed a pattern: a doctor prescribes, you adhere, and either the treatment provides relief or it doesn’t—and, in some cases, you may suffer side effects.
 However, treatment doesn’t have to be trial and error-based.

 For decades, people have been trained to know their blood type.
 With developments in the field of personalized medicine, more people now understand the importance of knowing their personalized gene information related to drug metabolism as well.

 This is further supported by the FDA, which requires over 270 medications to include pharmacogenetic guidance on their manufacturing labels, due to specific actionable gene-drug interactions.
-Your personalized metabolism profile, what we call your Rx MetaTypeTM, can be determined through genetic testing.
+Your personalized metabolism profile can be determined through genetic testing.

-Genomind’s pharmacogenetic test, which is available by prescription, looks at 24 genes related to mental health treatment.
+Genomind’s pharmacogenetic testing, which is available by prescription, looks at 24 genes related to mental health treatment.
 It provides guidance across 10+ mental health conditions and 130+ medications to help clinicians determine: